 Rosacea is a chronic, inflammatory skin condition that usually affects middle-aged people.
 It causes redness and visible blood vessels.
 It primarily affects the face.
 (1)

-Inflammatory reactions and abnormal blood vessels trigger this condition.
-However, the exact cause of rosacea is not clear.
+Inflammatory reactions and abnormal blood vessels may trigger this condition.
+But scientists are yet to find its exact cause.

 - Extreme temperatures